UVA-Course-Explorer/.github/profile/README.md

 We currently do not require user authentication/login to use our site.
 We do not want to require users to log in to use our application.
 We do have CORS set up to prevent other sites from hitting our API, but it is still quite easy to spam our server with requests (from either the website, or by directly accessing our publicly-exposed API).

 If you have ideas to address any of the above limitations, please let us know through our [feedback form](https://forms.gle/Jq2di8Zji4tDNKZF8) or by emailing us at uvacourseexplorer@gmail.com

 # Planned Future Features
 - [ ] Automate search index population.
-Ccurrently, we need to manually run a script to populate our search index.
+Currently, we need to manually run a script to populate our search index once a semester.
 As a result, information on the search page may be stale if classes have been added/removed from SIS.
 We are planning to automate this with a GitHub action.
 - [ ] Have waitlist numbers in the catalog
 - [ ] Attendance/Waitlist Graphs
 - [ ] Dropdown on all catalog pages to Select Semester/Term (instead of a separate page)

 # HooHacks 2023
 We built an initial prototype of this project for HooHacks 2023.
 You can view our Devpost [here](https://devpost.com/software/uva-course-explorer) and our hackathon repository [here](https://github.com/sidlakkoju/UVA-Course-Explorer).

 # Related Works